Palmr/lameboy/Readme.md

 - Game Boy Camera & Printer support
 - Add a decompiler to make memory debugging easier
 - Ever more debug windows
+  - Watchpoints
+    - Watch address
+    - See it in u8, u16, i8, i16
+    - See it in hex, binary, decimal
+    - Chart it?
+  - Comment/name calls in disassembly window